 For Botox, go legit

-PSA: It’s hella important you go to a legit provider.
+PSA: It’s hella important you go to a legit healthcare professional.
 Not every Groupon Botox treatment is a home run, and some can even do real damage.
 Avoid turning those crow’s feet into roadkill.

-Chemical peels can give you a full-face glow-up.
+Chemical peels can give you a full-face glow-up and can help reduce the appearance of wrinkles.
 They remove the older layers of skin to reveal the younger skin below.
 The exact results depend on the type of peel you get and your skin type.

-Professional peels range from superficial to deep.
-Superficial peels are pretty painless and usually require little to no recoup time.
-But deep peels are another story.
+Professional peels range from superficial to medium-depth.
+Superficial peels tend to be pretty painless and usually require little to no recoup time.
+But medium-depth peels are another story.

-Deep peels can be uber uncomfortable.
+Medium-depth peels can be uncomfortable.
 In some cases, you’ll receive anesthesia during the procedure.
-And you might need several weeks to bounce back 💯.
+And you might need several weeks to bounce back.

 For the best results, try getting a superficial peel every 2 to 4 weeks or a deeper peel every 6 to 12 months.